playfulprogramming/playfulprogramming/content/blog/doomsday-rule/index.md

 `year / 100`

-However, unless the year ended in 00, this output would be a decimal, but we need a non-decimal number.
-So in code we write it as:
+Unless the year ended in 00, the output of this division would be a decimal, but we need a non-decimal number.
+To solve for this, we can write the following in our code:

 `int(year / 100)`